neiji93/New-game-for-2025/README.md

-the lava can contain some navier dtokes equation eleme'ts and the fireball that is disrupted can gocus in mathematical incremenet or model validate  everything said in english. in french this is different.
+the lava can contain some navier dtokes equation eleme'ts and the fireball that is disrupted can gocus in mathematical incremenet or model validate  everything said in english. in french this is different. can be used for my crypto currency project 1 champo.